 Dr. Simon Polovina engages in roles that draw upon his leadership and expertise in Enterprise Architecture and Conceptual Structures (CS), which harmonises the human conceptual approach to problem solving with the formal structures that computer applications need to bring their productivity to bear.
 Simon is a Reader in Business Computing within the Department of Computing at Sheffield Hallam University, UK.
 He was a Principal Investigator for the successfully completed European Commission 7th Framework Programme project CUBIST (“Combining and Unifying Business Intelligence with Semantic Technologies”), where he applied CS and co-managed the project.
 CUBIST centred on applying smart technologies (namely CS and the Semantic Web) to Business Intelligence.
 It was a €4m project funded under topic 4.3: Intelligent Information Management.
-He is the Chairman of the Global University Alliance that partners with the LEAD (Leading Enterprise Architecture Development) practitioner community—LEADing Practice—and for which he is Co-Chairman.
+He is the Chairman of the Global University Alliance that partners with the LEAD (Leading Enterprise Architecture Development) practitioner community LEADing Practice.

 Simon was the General Chair for the 15th International Conference on Conceptual Structures (ICCS 2007): "Knowledge Architectures for Smart Applications", Program Chair for the 19th International Conference on Conceptual Structures (ICCS 2011): "Conceptual Structures for Discovering Knowledge", and co-chair for a number of workshops.
 Simon is a Steering Group Member of the Communication and Computing Research Centre (CCRC) and leads the CCRC's Conceptual Structures Research Group.

 In his spare time Simon enjoys Real Ale.
 To compensate for this indulgence somewhat, he goes walking to and from work and in the Peak District.
 He also exercises at Sheffield Hallam Active.